 NAIF has provided nearly $150m in funding, through two Investment Decisions, to support James Cook University in Townsville.
 The first will finance the Technology Innovation Complex as part of JCU’s long-term strategy to modernise the Townsville campus, to accelerate JCU Enterprise Bundle (the TIC, Townsville Campus Renewal and Townsville Central Plaza).
 The second NAIF loan will help develop new student accommodation on the JCU Townsville Campus.
 The project consists of a seven storey facility to house 425 students.

 Technology Innovation Complex

-The five level, 9,400m2 TIC will be the centrepiece of an innovation hub in which undergraduate and post-graduate engineering and IT students, industry partners and researchers will converge and collaborate.
+The TIC will be the centrepiece of an innovation hub in which undergraduate and post-graduate engineering and IT students, industry partners and researchers will converge and collaborate.
 Work on site is underway and the TIC is expected to open in Semester One, 2023.

 The TIC is part of a bundle of projects totalling $174m that will modernise James Cook University’s Townsville campus.
 It will bring together research and innovation to support business and the community, involving STEM, big data and analytics, information technology and technology transformation.